Advertisement

 Mammograms and mortality rates

-Multiple studies have found that women who attend mammography screenings have a much lower risk of dying from breast cancer.
-The conclusion is that more cancers are discovered earlier, before a cancer has spread and become more difficult to treat.
+Many studies have found that women who attend mammography screenings have a much lower risk of dying from breast cancer.
+The reason is that more cancers are discovered earlier, before a cancer has spread and become more difficult to treat.

-Mammography screenings at earlier ages are also cited as one of the ways to lower mortality rates among Black women with breast cancer in the United States.
+Getting a mammography screening at an earlier age is one way to lower mortality rates among Black women with breast cancer in the United States.

 When compared with all racial and ethnic groups in the U.S., Black women have the highest breast cancer mortality rate.
 This means that a greater percentage of Black women with breast cancer die as a result of having breast cancer.
 Compared with white women, for example, the mortality rate for Black women is about 40 percent higher.